Lymphatus/caesium-clt/README.md

 $ caesiumclt -q 0 -RS -o ~/output/ ~/Pictures
 ```

-Note: Empty files are generated when disk full.
+Note: Empty output pictures are generated when disk full, at least on GNU/Linux.

 ----------